EMDR Target Selection and Sequencing in Addiction Work

 When we integrate EMDR into substance use treatment, one of the biggest questions is how to select and organize targets.
 Unlike trauma-focused EMDR, where sequencing often moves from past to present to future, addiction-focused EMDR requires us to consider cravings, relapse drivers, and the unique interplay of trauma with substance use.

-Target selection and sequencing in addiction work means looking not only at the client’s trauma history, but also at how urges, triggers, and relapse episodes are tied to their substance use.
+Target selection and sequencing in addiction work means looking at the client’s trauma history alongside how urges, triggers, and relapse episodes are tied to their substance use.
 This blog explores ways to approach EMDR treatment planning for addiction, including relapse memories, craving triggers, and sequencing strategies that match the client’s readiness.
-If you’d like a step-by-step framework for applying these methods in practice, consider enrolling in my EMDR and Substance Use Disorders CE Course.

 Target Selection in Addiction-Focused EMDR